 In 2022 the County Executive hired a coalition of national zero waste experts, led by Ruth Abbe of Zero Waste USA, to develop a roadmap for the county to reach a goal of zero waste.
 Their report “Closing Montgomery County’s Incinerator and Implementing Zero Waste” was released in December 2022.
 Zero Waste Montgomery County collaborated with this coalition on the report.

-Zero Waste Montgomery County launched the website www.zwmc.org in June 2023 to inform the public about the ongoing battle to close the incinerator and move toward comprehensive Zero Waste planning in Montgomery County.
+Zero Waste Montgomery County launched the website www.zwmc.org in June 2023 to inform the public about the ongoing challenges to close the incinerator and move toward comprehensive Zero Waste planning in Montgomery County.

 Join us by filling out the volunteer survey here: zwmc.org/survey